Home > Blog posts > Ensuring Remote Work Productivity: How to Overcome the Challenges of Working Remotely

 • Develop a remote work policy.
 This policy should outline how employees will be expected to work remotely, as well as what tools and resources they’ll need to do their jobs effectively.

 • Start by testing the waters with a trial period.
 Allow your employees to work remotely for a set amount of time and see how it goes.
-During this trial period pay close attention to productivity levels and employee satisfaction.
+During this productivity challenge period pay close attention to productivity levels and employee satisfaction.

 • Create a system for tracking progress and task completion.
 This can be as simple as using a shared Google Doc or Trello board where everyone can see what needs to be done and when.